JMSLab/eventstudyr/cran-comments.md

 ## Notes

-Resubmission of the package with patch update.
+Re-submission of the package with patch update.

 ## R CMD check results